ProfRandom/WCB-Canon/Canon Files/Stars 5 - System Architecture.md

  - Both constrained by user-chosen minimum and maximum orbit limits (Ω).
 - Provides pseudocode-style formulae for iteratively constructing **complete orbital ladders** from any anchor orbit, ensuring intervals remain statistically realistic.
 - Demonstrates the method through a **worked Solar-type example**, producing an eleven-orbit system consistent with WCB habitability and spacing criteria.
-- Integrates thermozone boundaries (H₀–H₅) and ontozones to classify each orbit’s environmental potential within the generated system.
+- Integrates thermozone boundaries (H₀–H₅) and animozones to classify each orbit’s environmental potential within the generated system.
 - Derives stellar and orbital parameters for the example star (𝒩 = 0.834 AU, L = 0.696 ⊙, T = 0.953 ⊙, Spectral Type G4.7) and analyzes its planemon spacing.
 - Highlights the interplay between **nucleal** and **perannual** orbits: shows that both cannot host planemons simultaneously when their interval I < 1.5 AU, emphasizing the design trade-offs between orbital flux and orbital period.
 - Provides quantitative and symbolic tools for deciding when to retain, remove, or shift worlds to maintain physical and narrative plausibility in a star system.